polca/replicate/README.md

 **RE**pository for **P**rospective **LI**fe **C**ycle **A**ssessment da**T**abas**E**s

-This repository lists data packages that can be used together with the library [unfold](https://github.com/polca/unfold) to reproduce scenario-based or prospective life-cycle assessment databases locally.
+This repository lists data packages that can be used together with the library [unfold](https://github.com/polca/unfold) to reproduce scenario-based or prospective life-cycle assessment databases locally to be used with `brightway2`.

 Once you have identified and downloaded the data package of interest (see table below), you can extract the databases in a `brightway2` project by doing the following: